joBr99/nspanel-lovelace-ui/docs/card-grid.md

 - alarm
 - sun
 - person
+- climate (status only, may be used in combination with navigate)
 - iText (internal entity for showing static text)
 - delete (internal entity to keep a entiy empty in the middle of the list)
 - navigate (internal entity for navigation, see subpages)